The instructions below cover both Scala 2 and Scala 3.

 cdto an empty folder.

-sbt new scala/hello-world.g8.
-This pulls the ‘hello-world’ template from GitHub.
+sbt new scala/hello-world.g8to create a Scala 2 project.
+This pulls a project template from GitHub.
 It will also create a

 targetfolder, which you can ignore.